GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/Registration_System.md

    but not at the current polling place, a record including the voter and the voter's designated polling place.
- * *[LOG-CHECK-IN-NOT-PERMITTED]* Must log, for each voter who attempts to check-in but is not permitted to vote, a record including the voter.
+ * *[LOG-CHECK-IN-NOT-PERMITTED]* Must log, for each voter who attempts to check in but is not permitted to vote, a record including the voter.
- * *[LOG-CHECK-IN-TOKEN]* Upon check-in, must give a ballot style token to every voter who is permitted to vote in the current election.
+ * *[LOG-CHECK-IN-TOKEN]* Upon check-in of a voter who is permitted to vote in the current election, must give that voter a ballot style token.
  * *[LOG-EVIDENCE-SERVER]* Must send logs to the evidence server.
- * *[CHECK-IN-ONCE]* Must prevent a voter from checking-in to vote more than once.
+ * *[CHECK-IN-ONCE]* Must prevent a voter from checking in to vote more than once.
- * *[REGISTRATION-TEXTUAL-UI]* Must have an textual interactive user interface for voter authentication.
+ * *[REGISTRATION-TEXTUAL-UI]* Must have an interactive user interface for voter authentication.
  * *[REGISTRATION-EVIDENCE-EXPORT]* Must have the ability to export check-in data to the Evidence Server.

 ### Optional

- * *[REGISTRATION-GUI]* Shall have an graphical interactive user interface for voter authentication.
+ * *[REGISTRATION-GUI]* May have an graphical interactive user interface for voter authentication.
- * *[PRINT-VOTER-LIST]* Shall be able to print out the current voter list at any point of the election.
+ * *[PRINT-VOTER-LIST]* May be able to print out the current voter list at any point during the election.
- * *[PROVISIONAL-BALLOT]* Shall support process to supply provisional ballot.
+ * *[PROVISIONAL-BALLOT]* May support process to supply provisional ballot.
- * *[PARALLEL-REGISTRATION]* Shall be able to authenticate and check-in voters at multiple machines simultaneously in various venues across the jurisdiction.
+ * *[PARALLEL-REGISTRATION]* May be able to authenticate and check in voters at multiple machines simultaneously in various venues across the jurisdiction.
- * *[LOG-REGISTRATION-PROCESSES]* Shall be able to log process or data inconsistencies.
+ * *[LOG-REGISTRATION-PROCESSES]* May be able to log process or data inconsistencies.
- * *[REDIRECT-VOTERS]* Shall assist lost voter to find their precinct.
+ * *[REDIRECT-VOTERS]* May assist lost voters to find their designated polling places.

 Non-functional requirements are as follows.